As laptops are getting more and more powerful every day, using them for everyday work instead of a desktop PC has become a standard.

 A backlit keyboard is a cool feature which, besides the overall futuristic design, serves a useful purpose, as using the keyboard in the dark is much more convenient.

-With a battery that offers around 7 hours of usage, the Aspire V17 lands in the mid- range when it comes to battery life.
+With a battery that offers around 7 hours of usage, the Aspire V17 lands in the mid-range when it comes to battery life.

 Dell XPS9560- 7001SLV- PUS – Best PC Laptop to Produce Music

-The 15.6 in 4K UHD InfinityEdge touch display that this laptop features may seem as an overkill for a recording computer.
+The 15.6 in 4K UHD InfinityEdge touch display that this laptop features may seem like an overkill for a recording computer.
 However, having that additional touch- screen option really comes in handy when operating multiple parameters inside different DAW programs.

-A core i7 processor and 16 GB of RAM coupled with 512 gigs of SSD are practically a must have in any device we consider as the best laptop for making music.
+A core i7 processor and 16 GB of RAM coupled with 512 gigs of SSD are practically a must-have in any device we consider as the best laptop for making music.

 Having that much power, and a high- quality screen with a 4K resolution has a great impact on battery life.
 With only 6 hours of usage, this model doesn’t exactly fall into the category of laptops that can pull out a whole day of work.

-With a Thunderbolt 3 multi- use port, you can connect a myriad of devices to this laptop, and with a data transfer speed up to 40 Gbps, all those huge audio files can be backed up in no time.
+With a Thunderbolt 3 multi-use port, you can connect a myriad of devices to this laptop, and with a data transfer speed up to 40 Gbps, all those huge audio files can be backed up in no time.

 MacBook Air – Mac laptop for Music Production Under $1000

-Offering only a 13 in display, the MacBook Air lacks in usable screen area, but compensates in overall mobility and portability, making it one of the best laptops for recording music on the go.
+Offering only a 13 inches display, the MacBook Air lacks in usable screen area, but compensates in overall mobility and portability, making it one of the best laptops for recording music on the go.

 The newest version of this laptop features a 1.6 GHz Intel Core i5 CPU, with turbo boost up to 2.7 GHz.
 The fact that it’s not an i7, and that it only has 8 gigs of RAM has an impact on the overall performance, but not enough for it to be a dealbreaker.